stegojulia/Houseplant-care-tracker/README.md

 # Houseplants care app
-The idea for this project was born when I was looking for a system to track the care of my collection of plants.
-Tracking of activities such as watering, fertilising and repotting is useful because it allows a gardener to gather data about the plants to learn more about their care, ensure that plants are not overwatered or overfertilised, and facilitates producing accurate care instructions, for example if I had to travel and need someone else to look after my collection.
+I have a large collection of houseplants and I had an idea for a simple, easy to use app to keep track of their care requirements, such as watering, fertilising and repotting.
+This project aimed at creating a basic version of this app, which can come in handy when I need to prepare watering instructions for my partner or troubleshoot any issues with individual plants.

 # Design